 Bill would boost information czar's powers, enshrine proactive release of info

-A reporter holds a redacted copy of the Doiron report released at a news conference by Brig.-Gen. Mike Rouleau in Ottawa, Tuesday, May 12, 2015.
-(THE CANADIAN PRESS/Adrian Wyld)
+A reporter holds a redacted copy of a report in Ottawa, on May 12, 2015.
+(Adrian Wyld / THE CANADIAN PRESS)

 Jim Bronskill, The Canadian Press

 Last Updated Monday, June 19, 2017 6:43PM EDT

 OTTAWA -- The federal information watchdog would have the power to order release of government records under newly tabled legislation.

 But the Liberal bill unveiled Monday doesn't close loopholes that often keep files locked away and it backpedals on a campaign promise to fully apply the Access to Information Act to ministerial offices.

 The legislation would place the burden of showing why a record must remain secret on the shoulders of the government or others who object, giving the information commissioner a stronger hand.

 Currently the commissioner, an ombudsman for users of the access law, has to argue the case for release of government files.